ahsanatiq05/AI-ABP-Waveform-Prediction/README.md

 * **Contact:** [LinkedIn Profile](https://www.linkedin.com/in/ahsan-atiq-913219263/)

 ---
-*Note: This project is for research and educational purposes.
-While the results are clinical-grade, it should not replace certified medical devices without clinical trials.*
+*Note: This project is for research and educational purposes.*